 Opening a Checking Account

-As a college student, chances are you’re living on-campus, away from your family.
-That also means you’re further away from the Bank of Mom and Dad.
-Now that you’re starting to be independent, if you don’t have one already, you may find the need to set up a checking account of your own.
+As a college student, you may be living away from home for the first time.
+Now that you’re starting to be independent, you may find the need to open a checking account of your own (if you don’t have one already).

 Some colleges have banks on campus that make it easy and convenient for you to open a checking account.
 It’s worth comparing different banks and credit unions before you make your final decision.
 Look at fees, minimum balance requirements, ease of online or app use, and branch locations.